 What to Do When Your Toilet is Blocked: A Step-by-Step Guide

-Toilet blockages can happen at any time, and are a common issue for homeowners.
-They can be uncomfortable and messy and require immediate attention.
-However, you do not always have to call a plumber immediately.
-In this blog post we’ll walk you through simple steps to get your toilet unclogged within a matter of minutes.
+Toilet blockages can occur anytime and are a common problem for households.
+They can be unpleasant and messy and requires immediate attention.
+However, you don’t always have to call the plumber immediately.
+In this blog, we will guide you through a few easy steps to clear your toilet within a matter of minutes.

 Key Takeaways

-- Toilet blockages are easily remediated with the use of simple tools like a plunger baking soda
+- Toilet blockages can be cured with the use of simple tools like a plunger baking soda

 - Rubber Gloves